mrpunkin/child-phone-contract/child-phone-contract.md

 ## Three strikes

 - We will operate a three strikes and out policy.
 Any breach of this agreement will result in a warning.
 After three warnings, the phone will be confiscated for 24 hours.
-- Recurring issues will result in more in-depth discipline and/or longer confiscation.
+- Recurring issues will result in additional discipline and/or longer confiscation.